Logo

-I was hoping to golf today but didn’t get organized in time to coordinate with others in the commmunity local or otherwise who may have been interested.
-If I come back next year, I’d like to make that happen!
-Send me a note if you’re interested and I’ll start a list of potential golfers.
-So far Angie Ryan from DCI and many of the eOne Solutions team are on my potential golf outing list!
+I was hoping to golf today but didn't get organized in time to coordinate with others in the community local or otherwise who may have been interested.
+If I come back next year, I'd like to make that happen!

 Pennies for Taylor promotion(s)